-Gaining access to resources located outside the U.S. is also considered.
+Access to resources located outside the U.S. will also be implemented.
 Depending upon the launch date of SMAP; the seasonal variations between the northern and southern hemispheres may impact the usefulness of some regions in validation.
 However, data access (included latency) and verification of calibration and scaling must be satisfied.
 Networks that cannot provide near-real time data will be of minor value in validation.

-These sites will also be the focus of intensive ground and aircraft field campaigns to further verify scaling (see Section 6.4).
+The core validation sites will also be the focus of intensive ground and aircraft field campaigns to further verify scaling (see Section 6.5).
 Validation core sites have been an important component of previous efforts to use remote sensing to estimate soil moisture (AMSR-E, SMOS) and other land parameters.